-Always make good decisions and plan ahead.
-Here are some solutions to avoid drunk driving:
+Make good decisions and plan ahead.
+Here are some ways to help avoid drunk driving:

 - Always choose a designated driver — every time you go out.

 - If you go out alone, do not drink alcohol.
-Order a non-alcoholic beverage such as a soft drink or water.
+Instead, order a non-alcoholic beverage such as a soft drink or water.

 - If you've been drinking, call a taxi or ridesharing service for a ride.